Clean your horse’s suede and patent leather tack!

 - This is a bit trickier, as scuffs and scratches are very obvious.
 You have a few options here.
 For scuff marks, grab a felt tip pen in the same color as your patent leather and a damp paper towel.
 Color the paper towel and use that to buff the scuff out.

 - For general cleaning, use a tiny amount of mineral oil or petroleum jelly on a super soft cloth to clean.
 Follow with another cloth to buff to a shine.

 Patent leather can be found on bridles and boots, among other things!

-You may want to also find some sort of implement, like you fingernail or a toothpick, to get into the junction of the white piping and the darker leather.
+- You may want to also find some sort of implement, like your fingernail or a toothpick, to get into the junction of the white piping and the darker leather.
 This will clean things up a bit!

 Do you have a technique for dealing with these specialty leathers?